Southern Cross University

 English language requirements

-English language requirements apply to international applicants and other applicants whose previous study was undertaken in a language other than English.
-The minimum English language requirements for such applicants for entry to this course are as follows:
+English language requirements apply to International applicants and other applicants whose previous study was undertaken in a language other than English.
+The minimum English language requirements for such applicants for entry to this course:

 Outcomes